I-D

+i-D is a British biannual magazine dedicated to fashion, music, art, film and youth culture.
+The magazine was launched in 1980 by Terry Jones, originally as a hand-stapled fanzine it has since evolved into a glossy publication.

+In 2023 the magazine's publication was put on hold following its acquisition by Bedford Media.
+It returned in Spring 2025 as a biannual publication.

 Details

 The magazine is known for its innovative photography and typography and as a training ground for fresh talent.
 Photographers Wolfgang Tillmans, Mario Testino, Terry Richardson, Craig McDean, Nick Knight and Juergen Teller started their careers at i-D, as did Dylan Jones and Caryn Franklin.
-Other photographers that have contributed to i-D include Ellen von Unwerth, Robert Fairer and Kayt Jones.
+Other photographers that have contributed to i-D include Ellen von Unwerth, Robert Fairer, Kayt Jones, Sam Rock, and Petra Collins.

-People who have appeared in i-D include Madonna, Grace Jones, Naomi Campbell, Sade, John Galliano, Alexander McQueen, Kanye West, Helmut Lang, Franz Ferdinand, Chloë Sevigny, Raf Simons, Jun Takahashi, Veronique Branquinho, Lily Cole, Giles Deacon, Dizzee Rascal, Scarlett Johansson, Rick Owens, Selena Gomez, and Rihanna.
+People who have appeared in i-D include Madonna, Grace Jones, Naomi Campbell, Sade, John Galliano, Alexander McQueen, Kanye West, Helmut Lang, Franz Ferdinand, Chloë Sevigny, Raf Simons, Jun Takahashi, Veronique Branquinho, Lily Cole, Giles Deacon, Timothee Chalamet, Dizzee Rascal, Scarlett Johansson, Rick Owens, Selena Gomez, and Rihanna.

 The wink and smile on each front cover—a graphic representation of the magazine's logo—are integral to the i-D identity.

+History

+i-D was launched in 1980 by Terry Jones.
+The first issue was priced at 50p, and 50 issues were sold.
+It was one of the first magazines to cover street fashion.

+Raf Simons edited the magazine's February 2001 issue.

+Avril Mair stepped down as editor in October 2004; she was replaced by Glenn Waldron.

+In 2012 Terry Jones sold the magazine to Vice Media; however, Jones and his wife Tricia Jones remained partners and partial shareholders.

+i-D France was launched in website form in 2015.

+In 2016, i-D Japan was launched as a print magazine published on a bi-annual basis.
+The publication's first cover featured Kiko Mizuhara.
+The magazine's last print issue was published in 2019; however, it is still published digitally.
+Also in 2016, a Chinese edition of the magazine was launched on digital platforms with accounts on Weibo and WeChat.

+i-D Korea was launched as a digital-only publication in July 2021; Songin Han was appointed as the magazine's editor.

-In November 2021, Max Clark, the magazine's fashion editor, was suspended after more than a dozen women accused him of sending sexually inappropriate messages.
-Clark denies the allegations.
+In November 2021, the magazine's fashion editor Max Clark was suspended after more than a dozen women accused him of sending sexually inappropriate messages.
+Clark denied the allegations.